siglens/siglens-docs/docs/logs.md

    ![sql-5](/static/img/sql-5.png)

-# SPL query
+##  SPL Query Examples 📈

+To use SPL queries:

-- Select query langauge SPL from the dropdown and enter the query in the search field
+- Select SPL as the query language from the dropdown and enter your query in the search field.

 ```
 city=Boston | stats count AS Count BY weekday | where Count / 2 > 6 OR weekday = "Saturday"